Yandex Cloud

 SolutionSolution

-Before enabling the HTTP to HTTPS redirect option, you need to set up HTTPS for the domain.
-Namely, you need to create or add an existing certificate for the domain name to be used for content distribution via CDN.
+Before enabling HTTP to HTTPS redirects, you need to set up HTTPS for your domain.
+Namely, you need to create or add an existing certificate for the domain name to use for content distribution via CDN.

-In the CDN creation dialog, specify the certificate stored in Certificate Manager.
-After this, you can enable request redirect from HTTP to HTTPS.
+In the CDN creation dialog box, specify the certificate stored in Certificate Manager.
+After this, you can enable request redirects from HTTP to HTTPS.

 Note

-Our CDN host partner provider, G-Core Labs, has changed the logic of CDN creation.
+Our CDN host provider, G-Core Labs, has changed its logic of CDN creation.
 Now, users are required to enable HTTPS on their sources; for this reason, we changed handling of resource creation on our side.

 If the issue persistsIf the issue persists

-Please also create a resource with HTTPS and a certificate request enabled.
-Once HTTPS is set up, activate the redirect from HTTP to HTTPS.
+We also recommend that you create a resource with HTTPS and a certificate request enabled.
+Once HTTPS is set up, enable redirects from HTTP to HTTPS.

 Was the article helpful?